Both.

 What is a representative democracy?

-The United States of America is a representative democracy: citizens vote for their elected officials to represent the citizens’ ideas and concerns in government.
+According to USA government, America is a representative democracy: citizens vote for their elected officials to represent the citizens’ ideas and concerns in government.

 Citizens can also contact their officials when they want to support or change a law.